Law is Known and Accessible

 Firstly, every person is deemed to know the law and is bound by it.
 Presumed knowledge of the law means citizens should take steps to make themselves aware of the law, either on their own or with help from a lawyer.

 Secondly, the law must be knowable.
 All laws must be reasonably clear in their meaning, public, and ascertainable or knowable to all citizens, stable and prospective.
 When two people try to figure out what a law is, that law should be clear enough so that they come to broadly similar conclusions.
-Interrelated rule of law principles ensure the laws are capable of being known such as no retrospective law and laws must be made in an open and transparent way.
+Interrelated rule of law principles ensure the laws are capable of being known, such as no retrospective law and laws must be made in an open and transparent way.

-This is important to the rule of law because it provides predictability and helps individuals know what activities are lawful in order to guide their actions and expectations.
-Furthermore known laws limit the opportunities for a government to behave arbitrarily.
+These are important to the rule of law because they provide predictability and help individuals know what activities are lawful in order to guide their actions and expectations.

 Access to Justice